 For the Round Table to flourish, the knights must adopt Arthur’s will as their own without corruption or heavy editing in order to maintain the king’s vision.
 That being said, Balin’s story indicates that this mindset is not enough.
 The knights must also be able to add their own individual experiences, choices, and goals to the overall community in order to sustain the system in an ever-shifting world.
-To do so, they must have discovered their own identities as individuals: something Balin is never consciously able to do.
+To do so, they must have discovered their own identities as individuals, something Balin is never consciously able to do.
 Unfortunately, the individual may be the very key necessary for the maintenance of the Round Table, but also the very element that it naturally cannot promote due to a jealous suspicion of the very outside communities that allow for individual discovery.

 Materialism and the Church

-If the hermetic community of the Round Table is not conducive to an experience of juggling various communities and selves—thus allowing for the emergence of the Medieval individual as an analytical and active thinker—there is another institution within the story that is.
+If the hermetic community of the Round Table is not conducive to an experience of juggling various communities and selves—thus allowing for the emergence of the medieval individual as an analytical and active thinker—there is another institution within the story that is.
 In comparison to Arthur’s court (and increasingly present as the story progresses) we find the Church.
 Unfortunately, there does not exist nearly enough scholarship on the role of Christianity in Le Morte Darthur, as confirmed by Hanks and Jesmok in their collection of essays: “Malory’s use of myth and magic to explore these themes has received extensive scholarly attention, but his views on and thematic use of Christianity have long needed a closer look” (Hanks, 1).
 Part of the issue is that Malory’s Round Table is notably secular, and the Church’s absence is a glaring hole in most of the story.
 In regard to Arthur’s death scene, but with application to the rest of the story as well, K.S Whetter writes:

 This scene of the knights’ return to chivalric action is Malory’s invention and typifies his focus on secular chivalry and secular fellowship, for throughout the Morte Darthur, including the Grail Quest, Malory continually valorizes earthly deeds in order to aggrandize and memorialize the secular fellowship of Round Table knights.
 Such memorialization reveals Malory’s secular rather than Christian focus and narrative.
 (K.S Whetter, 157)